 - Follow the prompts in Portal with entering employment information and all hours.
 Paper MPR Worksheets are no longer accepted. - Submit MPR in portal.
 Once submitted, it will automatically be sent to the employer for approval or disapproval. - If approved, MPR will be sent electrically to NWCOC.
-There would be nothing else to do. - If disapproved, MPR will be sent electronically back to apprentice for edit and review.
-Apprentice will receive an email letting the apprentice know it has been disapproved and why.
+There would be nothing else to do. - If disapproved, MPR will be sent electronically back to apprentice for editing and review.
+The apprentice will receive an email letting the apprentice know it has been disapproved and why.
 Once completed and re-submitted, the process repeats until approved.